 Has buying pressure died down?
 Is resistance at the Fibonacci retracement level holding?

 It’s possible.
 Other traders were probably eyeing that Fib level as well.

 Is it time to short?
 You can never know for sure (which is why risk management is so important), but the probability of a reversal looks pretty darn good!

 If you had shorted right after that doji had formed, you could have made some serious profits.

-Right after the doji, price stalled for a bit before heading straight down.
+Right after the doji, the price stalled for a bit before heading straight down.
 Take a look at all those red candles!

-It seems that buyers were indeed pretty tired, which allowed sellers to jump back in and take control.Eventually, price went all the way back down to the Swing Low.
+It seems that buyers were indeed pretty tired, which allowed sellers to jump back in and take control.Eventually, the price went all the way back down to the Swing Low.
 That was a move of about 500 pips!
 That could’ve been your trade of the year!